kinga-k-farkas/mit-deep-learning/README.md

 ````

-If you want to create new jupytext notebooks, use the command:
+If you want to create new jupytext notebooks, use the commands:

 ````
+#convert a jupyter notebook to python
-jupytext --to pypython <notebook.ipynb>
+jupytext --to py:percent <notebook.ipynb>

+#convert any jupytext notebook (.py, .md, etc.) back to a .ipynb
 jupytext --to notebook <jupytext_notebook>
 ````